tmikeschu/career-development-curriculum/module_three/job_search_strategies_i.md

 - Spend thirty minutes each day and an hour each week assessing how your tasks aligned with your goals.
 Make adjustments as needed -- it's so important to be flexible, kind to yourself, and realistic with time.

-## More tips from Meg:

-## Scheduling

-### During Turing:

-	* How are you spending your time?
-		* Code
-		* Outreach
-		* Research
-		* Network
-	* When do you have time to dedicate to Job search?
-		-evenings, weekend, morning, around project work time
-	* How many hours can you afford to spend on job search?
-		-Ideally 2 hours/wk minimum
-	* Block that time off on your calendar
-	* Set goals for tasks to complete during that time
-		-research, outreach, network
-	* Allocate a timebox for each task.
-	* Manage timeboxes via calendar
-	* Respect the schedule
-		- Can be flexible but make sure you are making time for every task everyday.
-If you short a task one day, give it extra time the next.
-	* Respect how you like to schedule
-		-When are you most/least focused?
-Do you like having a precise schedule or varying schedule?
-	* Make weekly assessments of the schedule and what did and didn’t work and adjust as needed.

-### After Turing:
-	* Design a 40 hour work week that addresses  ALL tasks
-		* Code
-		* Outreach
-		* Research
-		* Network

 ### Goal Setting
 Set your long term goal first and work backwards identifying monthly, weekly and daily goals.
 "Accept job offer within 8 weeks of graduating from Turing."